BLOG CATEGORIES

 If the shooter is blocking you from your method of exit, follow these guidelines:

 - Search for a hidden and/or protected room to hide within.
 Avoid any locations that may hinder your ability to move.
-If possible, try to find a room with a locking door.
+If possible, try to find a room with a locked door.

 - If unable to find a room with a locking door, create a barricade at the door using the heaviest objects that you can find.